JiwonYeom/TIL/Web/client-server-communication.md

     - browser needs to only confirm if the data is unchanged.
     - If the hash is not matched = invalid signature
 - TLS process step-by-step
-    - server sends ou the the certificate (public key, domain, and signature)
+    - server sends out the the certificate (public key, domain, and signature)
     - browsers have their public key, so they can easily check if the signature is valid.
 - Mixed content: when you open a website that is supposed to be delivered through HTTPS but resources are from non-TLS secured origins.
 (Ex.jquery from non-TLS CDN)

 ### HTTP2
 - request numbers have been increasing fast in past years.
 - Headers tend to be repetitive.
-HTTP2 provides header compression.b
+HTTP2 provides header compression.
 - HTTP2 also supports better security
 - How?
     - Give up human-readable headers.